-- Forté Foundation for Women: Full-time and part-time female business students can apply for fellowships through this program.
-Students must be enrolled in one of 50+ partner schools to qualify.
+- Forté Foundation for Women: Full-time, part-time, or executive female business students can apply for fellowships through this program.
+Students must be enrolled in one of 50+ partner schools to qualify.footnote 2

-- National Black MBA Association: Through this association, graduate students can compete in the National Black MBA Case Competition for the opportunity to win a $50,000 prize and gain access to job opportunities in the business field.
+- National Black MBA Association: Through this association, graduate students can compete in the National Black MBA Case Competition for the opportunity to win a $50,000 prize and gain access to job opportunities in the business field.footnote 3

-- Prospanica: Graduate business students of Hispanic or Latino heritage are eligible for $5,000 or $2,000 awards from this organization.
+- Prospanica: Graduate business students of Hispanic or Latino heritage are eligible for a select number of scholarships ranging from $2,000 to $5,000 awards from this organization.footnote 4

 You can also search thousands of scholarships by visiting our free Scholarship Search tool.

 If you’re already in the workforce, you may be eligible for a company-sponsored MBA.
-The New York Times reported that 85% of employers had a tuition funding program for MBA students as of 2010.
-Part-time tuition reimbursement or remission programs tend to be the most common, but select companies like Deloitte and Bain & Company offer full-time options.,
+Part-time tuition reimbursement or remission programs tend to be the most common, but select companies offer full-time options.

 In these programs, companies will pay for some or all your MBA program’s costs.
 In exchange, you must return to the company and complete 2 – 3 years of work once you’ve graduated.
 To qualify for these types of programs, you usually need to have worked at the company for 2 – 4 years and have proven yourself to be a high-performing worker.

 If your employer doesn’t currently offer tuition sponsorship or remission, you can try talking to management and the HR team to see if they would consider it.
 Many businesses see the value of an MBA and may be willing to contribute to school costs.